dagraham/etm-dgraham/README.md

 		./env/lib/python3.x/sitepackages

-and will also install an executable called `etm` in `./env/bin`.
+and will also install an executable called `etm` in `./env/bin`.You can then start etm using

+        (env) $ etm <path to home>

+Details about the home directory are in [usage](#usage).

+### For use system wide

+If your system allows you to run `sudo` and you want general access system wide, then you could instead install etm using

+    $ sudo -H python3.x -m pip install -U etm-dgraham replacing the `3.x` with the verion of python you want to use, e.g., `3.7`.
+This would put both etm and etm+ in your path (in the bin directory for python3.7).

+Notes:
+* This same command would be used to update *etm* to the latest version.
+* You may or may not need the '-H' argument for sudo.
+Here is the relevant section from the sudo man page:

+        -H, --set-home
+                    Request that the security policy set the HOME environment variable to the home
+                    directory specified by the target user's
+                    password database entry.
+Depending on
+                    the policy, this may be the default behavior.
+* Invoking pip through python in this way forces the use of the pip that belongs to python3.7.

+You can then open any terminal and start etm using

+    $ etm <path to home>

+## Usage

+### Terminal size and color scheme

-By the way, the suggested terminal size for etm is 60 (columns) by 32 or more (rows).
+The suggested terminal size for etm is 60 (columns) by 32 or more (rows).
 The default color scheme is best with a dark terminal background.
 A scheme better suited to light backgrounds can be set using `style: light` in `cfg.yaml` in your home directory.
 Some of the *etm* display may not be visible unless `style` is set correctly for your display.

+The size of the terminal is used when *etm* starts to set various display options so changing the terminal size, especially reducing the width, is best avoided once *etm* is running.

+### Home directory

 Before you start etm, think about where you would like to keep your personal data and configuration files.
+This will be your etm *home* directory.
 The default is to use whatever directory you're in when you start _etm_ as your _etm_ home directory.
 If you start _etm_ in your virtual environment directory then the default will be to use that as your home directory as well.
-If this is not what you want, you can just give the path for whatever directory you would like to use when you start _etm_, e.g.,
+If this is not what you want, you can just give the path for whatever directory you would like to use when you start _etm_.

+	$ etm <path to home>
+Finally, if there is an environmental variable, `ETMHOME`, set to this path then you can just enter

-        (env) $ etm ~/Documents/etm
+	$ etm

-Considerations:
+and etm will use `ETMHOME` as its home directory.

+Home directory considerations:

 * If more than one person will be using etm on the same computer, you might want to have different *home* directories for each user.
 * If you want to use etm on more than one computer and use Dropbox, you might want to use `~/Dropbox/etm` to have access on each of your computers.